bestia-dev/dropbox_backup_to_external_disk_1/README.md

 Before the first use, create your Dropbox app.
 Before every use generate your "short-lived access token" and in Linux bash write the "token" into the environment variable like this:
 `$ export DBX_OAUTH_TOKEN=here paste the token`
-Make an temporary alias for easy of use (it lasts only for this session lifetime) :
+Make a temporary alias for easy of use (it lasts only for this session lifetime) :
 `$ alias dropbox_backup_to_external_disk=target/debug/dropbox_backup_to_external_disk`
 Test the connection and permission:
 `$ dropbox_backup_to_external_disk test`